Ellen Namhila

-Ellen Ndeshi Namhila (born 1964) is the vice rector of the University of Namibia.
-She is on a five-year leave of absence from her job as the head of the university’s library.
+Ellen Ndeshi Namhila (born 1964), is a librarian by profession, author and currently serving as a Pro-vice Chancellor of the University of Namibia for Administration, Finance and Resource Mobilisation.
+She is on a five-year leave of absence from her job as the head of the university's library.

 Life and career

 In 1976, at the age of 12, Namhila endured an attack by the South African Defence Force in her home area.
 She was injured, as bullets went through her arms and legs.
 She was rescued to her home village, and later she fled to Angola and worked as a nurse in a SWAPO guerrilla camp.

 She went to high school in Gambia, and pursued further studies in Finland, at the University of Tampere, where she studied information science.
 She graduated in 1993, and the title of her M.A. thesis was Rural development communication in Namibia: an Owambo case study.
 Later, in 2015, she defended her doctoral thesis in Tampere.
 The title of her thesis was Recordkeeping and missing "Native estate" records in Namibia: an investigation of colonial gaps in a post-colonial national archive.

 As the vice rector of UNAM, she is responsible e.g. for human resources, economy and information technology and the buildings of the university.